Abortion in Idaho

 Abortion in Idaho is illegal from fertilization.
 Following the overturning of Roe v.
-Wade on June 24, 2022 abortion in Idaho was criminalized via the trigger law which states that a person who performs an abortion may face two to five years of imprisonment.
-The ban allows exceptions for rape, incest, or maternal health.
+Wade on June 24, 2022, abortion in Idaho was criminalized by the trigger law which states that a person who performs an abortion may face two to five years of imprisonment.
+The ban allows exceptions for maternal health, rape and incest within the first trimester.
 The law took effect on August 25, 2022.
+Minors need parental consent to travel out of state for an abortion.

-Some state leaders, including Lt.
+Some state leaders, including former Lt.
 Gov. Janice McGeachin "are calling for even stricter laws, including eliminating the exceptions for rape, incest and the life of the mother and pushing to classify abortion as felony murder."

+Between 2022 and 2024, Idaho lost over one third of OB-GYNs due to Idaho's total abortion ban, with many leaving to practice in other states without abortion bans.

 History

 Legislative history

 By 1950, the state legislature passed a law stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it were guilty of a criminal offense.

 The state passed a law in the 2000s banning abortions after 22 weeks because they alleged that fetus can feel pain.
 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 In the informed consent materials given to women in Idaho, Oklahoma, South Dakota and Texas required by statute, the materials used graphic and inflammatory language.
 Idaho was the only state of 23 with detailed informed consent requirements by statute that did not require the woman be told how far advanced her pregnancy was.
 Georgia, Michigan, Arkansas and Idaho all required in 2007 that women must be provided by an abortion clinic with the option to view an image of their fetus if an ultrasound is used prior to the abortion taking place.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the United States Supreme Court in 1973 with the Roe v.
 Wade ruling.
 On March 24, 2020, Governor Brad Little signed into law S1385, which is a trigger law stating that if and when states are again allowed to ban abortion on their own authority then abortion would be illegal in Idaho except for cases of the life of the mother, rape or incest.